 What is a team player resume?

 Your resume is the first touch of contact with potential employers.
-When you miss including the qualities they are looking for, your application is better than nothing.
-And to avoid this, you must always tailor a team player resume that reflects your collaborative skills.
+When you miss including the qualities they are looking for, your application is no better than nothing.
+To avoid this, you must always tailor a team player resume that reflects your collaborative skills.
 This is especially essential when your niche requires the collective effort of members to produce excellent quality work.

 Should you always create a team player resume?